chris2k2/tournamentcompanion/README.md

 * Companion Client: The client is a app (Windows Phone, iOs or Android) which shows the information.
 It is built via Phonefactor.
 This allows to have the App be generated from general purpose web code

 ## How to start
 There is an architecture documentation in doc/.
 Start there.
-Then clone the projects you like and start contributing :)
+Then you can read the bunch of .md files in the main folder.
+There is the process described and everything you need to know.
+Then you simply clone the project you like and start contributing :)

 ## Important Announcement